eclipse-hono/hono/site/documentation/content/deployment/create-kubernetes-cluster.md

 #### Install Kubectl

 The kubectl tool is used to manage a Kubernetes cluster from the command line.
-Follow the [installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in order to set up `kubetcl` on your local machine.
+Follow the [installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in order to set up `kubectl` on your local machine.

 #### Log in to Azure